lolski/grakn-twitter-example/README.md

 ## Crafting Simple Queries Using GraQL

-We will perform a query which will count the number of tweet a user has posted since the program started.
+We will perform a query which will count the number of tweets a user has posted since the program started.
 It can be achieved it by utilizing the aggregate query feature.
+Graql has been chosen over the graph API for this task because it is declarative and therefore much easier to use for complex queries than the graph API.

 Let's look at how we can build it step-by-step, start by creating a `QueryBuilder` object which we will use to craft the query in GraQL.